 Bilateral Economic Relations

 Equatorial Guinea’s hydrocarbon riches dwarf all other economic activity; the country’s oil reserves are located mainly in the Gulf of Guinea.
-U.S. oil companies are one of Equatorial Guinea’s largest investors, and they have a lead role in oil and gas exploration and extraction.
-Equatorial Guinea’s exports to the U.S. are dominated by petroleum products.
-In an effort to attract increased U.S. investment, U.S. passport-holders are entitled to visa-free entry.
-Imports from the United States include machinery, iron and steel products, optic and medical instruments, and inorganic chemical and rare earth minerals.
-The United States is following closely Equatorial Guinea’s discussions with the IMF on a possible program aiming to reduce the fiscal deficit, increase non-oil revenue, address public financial management weaknesses (while protecting social spending), and improve governance and transparency in public administration and the hydrocarbon sector.
+U.S. oil companies are the largest investors in Equatorial Guinea, and they have a lead role in oil and gas exploration and extraction.
+Equatorial Guinea’s exports to the United States are dominated by petroleum products and organic chemicals.
+In an effort to attract increased U.S. investment and facilitate work in the hydrocarbon sector, U.S. passport-holders are entitled to visa-free entry to Equatorial Guinea.
+Imports from the United States include machinery, iron and steel products, vehicle, meat, and optic and medical instruments.
+The United States is following closely Equatorial Guinea’s engagement with the IMF on a program aiming to reduce the fiscal deficit, increase non-oil revenue, address public financial management weaknesses (while protecting social spending), and improve governance and transparency in public administration and the hydrocarbon sector.

 Equatorial Guinea’s Membership in International Organizations

 Equatorial Guinea has used its oil wealth to expand its foreign presence, establishing diplomatic missions in other countries.
-Equatorial Guinea and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, and World Bank.
+Equatorial Guinea and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, the International Civil Aviation Organization, International Maritime Organization, and the Universal Postal Union.
 The country also is an observer to the Organization of American States and World Trade Organization.
-Equatorial Guinea began a two-year term as a non-permanent member on the United Nations Security Council on January 1, 2018.
+Equatorial Guinea began a two-year term as a non-permanent member on the United Nations Security Council on January 1, 2018 that concluded on December 31, 2019.
+Equatorial Guinea is a member of both the Organization of the Petroleum Exporting Countries (OPEC) and the Gas Exporting Countries Forum (GECF).

-The U.S. Ambassador to Equatorial Guinea is Julie Furuta-Toy.
+The U.S. Ambassador to Equatorial Guinea is Susan Stevenson.
 Other principal embassy officials are listed in the Department’s Key Officers List.